Stream live shows to fans who can't make it. Pay for bandwidth, not bloated software. Keep more of every ticket sold.

 Phone on a tripod, PTZ camera, full multi-cam rig with an ATEM switcher—if it outputs video, it works.
 WebRTC means sub-second latency for that live show energy.

 Sell event tickets for special shows or monthly subscriptions for regulars.
-Fans pay through Stripe—you pay 2.9% + 30¢, that's it.
+Fans pay through Stripe and you keep 90%.
 No 20% disappearing to a middleman.

 You're charged $0.05 per hour watched with a $10 monthly minimum.
 Dark Monday through Wednesday?
 Your streaming costs reflect that.